DawsonBodenhamer/AdorableHamsterPets-Public/README.md

 The hamster wheel of "progress" never truly stops.
 Here's a peek at what might be scurrying out of the development pipeline, eventually:

-*   **Version Voracity:** My hamsters aim to colonize future Minecraft 1.21.x versions.
-Subject to API whims and developer sanity.
+*   **Version Voracity:** My hamsters aim to colonize more Minecraft versions, but I have quite a few more features I want to add before official release— only then will I begin to port to other versions.
 *   **The Art of Cheese:** The current milk-to-cheese recipe is placeholder.
 Expect a more involved, thematically appropriate cheese-making process in the future.
 *   **More Hamster Skins:** Expanding the variety of overlay patterns for even more unique-looking companions.
 *   **Shoulder Sync with Animation Mods:** Investigating better visual integration of the shoulder hamster when using player animation overhaul mods like "Fresh Animations."
 This is complex and depends on external factors.